-3.4.5.7.3 Managing URL/content filter codes
+3.4.5.7.3 Managing URL/Content Filter codes

 If a website has been blocked, your users can override the blocking mechanisms of the content filter-optionally by entering a short numerical code on the block page.
 The user has to be permitted to manage these codes and must be logged on to the LANCOM R&S® Unified Firewall.
-See User Authentication on page 140 (Login) and Settings for URL/content filter on page 126 (Definition of users).
+See User Authentication on page 149 (Login) and URL/Content Filter Settings on page 135 (Definition of users).